sergoleg/ovhmi/README.md

 # ovhmi
-Simulation of the HMI/SCADA in the Web browser.
+Simulation of the HMI/SCADA in the Web browser